The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 The results screen of the Consensus literature search

-Consensus Literature Search ③: More Accurate Literature Search and Report Generation with “Deep Search”
+Consensus Literature Search Option 3: High-Precision Retrieval and Report Generation with Deep Search

-Let’s take a closer look!
+Let’s take a closer look at each section!

 STEP

-Consensus Meter and brief Summary
+Consensus Meter and Brief Summary

 The results screen of Consensus Pro Search